Avis Willington

 Avis Willington (born 12 August 1956) is a British former swimmer.

+Early life

+She is from Smethwick.
+She attended Holly Lodge Grammar School (Holly Lodge High School), taking A levels.

+Career

 Willington competed in two events at the 1972 Summer Olympics.

 She also represented England and won a bronze medal in the 4 x 100 metres freestyle relay event, at the 1974 British Commonwealth Games in Christchurch, New Zealand.